-A nationwide collaborative research group, including Lecturer Mayuko Yamamoto from the Department of Clinical Medicine in the Faculty of Medical Sciences, contributed to the approval of canakinumab for Schnitzler syndrome.
+A nationwide collaborative research group, including Lecturer Mayuko Yamamoto Medical School, contributed to the approval of canakinumab for the treatment of Schnitzler syndrome.

 Release Date: